 This page is for administrators who manage Chrome devices for a business or school.

-As a Chrome Enterprise admin, you can manage Chromebooks and other devices that run Chrome OS, from a cloud-based Admin console.
-Here is an overview of how to manage policies and settings.
-Click links for details.
+As a Chrome Enterprise admin, you can manage policies and settings for Chromebooks and other devices that run Chrome OS from the cloud-based Google Admin console.

 Setting device-level policies

-On the Device settings page, set policies that apply to anyone who uses a managed Chrome device, even if they sign in as a guest or with a personal Gmail account.
+On the Device settings page, you can set policies that apply to anyone who uses a managed Chrome device, even if they sign in as a guest or with a personal Gmail account.

-- Force-enroll the Chrome devices you want to manage
+- Force-enroll the Chrome devices that you want to manage

 - Control who uses devices, for example, by blocking guest mode